My word what a dreadful day this has been.

 to peep my horn in a few places in case there was something coming the other way.
 I think the satnav realises there is a reducing number of opportunities to mess us about on this trip, and so is trying to get in as many as it can in the time remaining.

-we went.
 My word the campsite was busy, it was almost deserted the last time we were here.
 As we walked down the road between two lines of pitches I noticed one or two familiar faces, then more.
-Bugger me- it was only most of our previous neighbours
+Bugger me- it was only most of our previous neighbours from the

 itself and see if we could find somewhere.
 I checked the Camperstop book and there looked to be one, and so I punched in the co-ordinates, only to find on our arrival it was a campsite I had been in communication with months ago with a view to our staying